2024 Race Information

 – Awards will be given for the top 5 overall and top 3 in each age group.

 – An awards ceremony will begin at 3 p.m. on race day outdoors at the Eagle River Nature Center.

 – In August, all racers will receive a t-shirt that lists finishing times; Healthy Futures will hold a t-shirt pickup event at a date to be announced.

 STAY ON TRAIL POLICY

-Healthy Futures took over Crow Pass Crossing directorship from the University of Alaska Anchorage running program in 2018.
+– Healthy Futures proudly assumed Crow Pass Crossing directorship from the University of Alaska Anchorage running program in 2018.

-$5 of every race entry goes to the Eagle River Nature Center (https://www.ernc.org/).
+– $5 of every race entry is donated to the Eagle River Nature Center (https://www.ernc.org/).

 Most race questions can be answered by reading the website.
 We’ll also send out at least two informational emails in the weeks leading up to the race.
 For those with additional questions, email race co-director Matias Saari at firstname.lastname@example.org